cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 * **zxcv/yxcv**:
   z/x/c/v (or y/x/c/v) control cal/contacs/todo/notes.

-If unsure take a look at the buttons on the silkscreen --- their background will change while the corresponding button is pressed.
+If unsure take a look at the buttons on the silkscreen --- they will light up while the corresponding button is pressed.

 :::div{.feature-clipboard-integration}